yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 The method described here was implemented in Python, using [pulp](https://github.com/coin-or/pulp) as the linear optimization solver.
 I have not yet cleaned or published the code I used to solve the problems of this blog post and to generate the corresponding visuals, but I may consider doing so in the future.
 Let me know if this might be of interest to you.

-Thanks for reading, and see you next time!
+All right, thanks for reading, and see you next time!

+*Don't want to miss the next post?
+You can follow me on [Twitter](https://x.com/yannlecac)!*

 <!--- Comment

 Todo: find a beginner-friendly introduction to K-Means?
-Add copyright/license on blog?

 -->